scottbyrns/S4/README.md

 ### Motivation

 Having `HTTPMethod` as an enum with a `Raw` case makes it convenient and flexible at the same time.
+Also protocols can't be used as a key to a dictionary and this could be common.

 ## URI